ricardodsanchez/CodeTypingTest/README.md

-# CodeTypingTest
+# Code Typing Game
-A simple typing code game written in TypeScript.
-It also uses the Octokit API.

-The app has one button.
-Once you click it to start the game, a call to the Octokit API will return the sample code from GitHub.
-At this point, a text input component will be visible.
-After you click on it to start typing, a countdown will begin and stop after 10 seconds.
-The goal is to type the same code shown in this box and do it as fast as possible.
-Once the countdown ends, you'll get a number representing accuracy and completeness.
+A simple web-based typing game that allows users to practice their coding skills by typing randomly-selected code snippets within a time limit.

-## Running it locally
+## Features

-- Clone the repo
+- Fetches random code snippets from GitHub
+- Displays a countdown timer for the user to complete the typing challenge
+- Calculates and displays the user's accuracy and time taken to type the code snippet
-- Get a personal GitHub token to access the Octokit API
+- Implements a rate-limiting mechanism for the GitHub API to avoid quota exhaustion

-- Add your personal token to `process.env.OCTOKIT_API_KEY`
-- run `npm i`
-- run `npx parcel src/index.html`
+## Setup

+1. Clone the repository: `git clone https://github.com/ricardodsanchez/code-typing-game.git`

+2. Open the index.html file in your favorite web browser.

+## Usage

+1. Click the "Start Game" button to fetch a random code snippet.
+2. Start typing the code snippet in the provided text area.
+3. The countdown timer will start as soon as you start typing.
+4. Try to type the entire code snippet before the timer reaches zero.
+5. The game will display your accuracy and time taken to type the code snippet once you complete it or when the time runs out.

+## Contributing

+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Commit and push your changes to your branch.
+4. Open a pull request with a description of the changes you've made.

+## License

+MIT